Estimated reading time: 10 minutes

 - Drinks will be water, coffee, tea, red wine (guests), milk, cranberry juice, apple juice

-Once you have your Thanksgiving meal plan sorted, you can start collecting the necessary ingredients.
+Once your Thanksgiving meal plan is sorted, you can start collecting the necessary ingredients.

 This is where you write down every ingredient needed to make your delicious Thanksgiving dinner.